Causes of Failure of 1956 Constitution of Pakistan:

 The 1956 constitution introduced a unicameral legislature.
 In other words, there was only one house which was the Upper house.

 For the success of the Federation, it is necessary that there should be two houses in the Parliament but the framers of 1956 constitution envisaged unicameralism for the country for which there was no example in developed countries.

 This unicameralism also created a lot of problems for Pakistan and the result was quite obvious.
 Martial law was imposed in the country

 4. Lack of Proper Election:

 People were demanding general elections which were promised by the president.
 But the ruler of the state never fulfilled their promises which irritated people who started to demand immediate elections.
-This non-fulfillment of promises also led to the failure of the 1956 constitution.
+This non-fulfillment of promises also led to the failure of 1956 Constitution.

 5. Misuse of Power:

 The President who was given wide powers under the 1956 constitution misused those powers given to him by the constitution.
 President behaved like a kingmaker.
-This misuse of powers was one of the causes of the failure of the 1956 constitution.
+This misuse of powers was one of the causes of the failure of 1956 Constitution.